Information for Users of PAF

 Direct Links to Ancestry.com Databases

 Incline Software has worked with Ancestry.com to provide direct links between names on the Pedigree screen and records in the extensive online data collections of Ancestry.com.
-You can use these links to dramatically speed up your online research.
+You can use these links to speed up your online research.
+A separate subscribtion to Ancestry.com is required to access all the data provided by their service.
 View the segment on our video tutorial to get the most out of this feature.
+Please note that Ancestry.com may at any time stop processing requests from AQ for information from their databases.
+While we don't expect this to happen, access to this information is not guaranteed.

 Back to Top